-Some say the winter time is a good time to work on your golf swing.
+Some say “the wintertime is a good time to work on your golf swing.”
 Or is it?
 Perhaps it is, but, if you develop and keep a golf swing practice plan simple to the point.
-Ensuring to avoid over-complicating your golf swing and how to practice that swing.
+Ensure to avoid over-complicating your golf swing and how to practice that swing.
 With this in mind, may I suggest the following approach to you: